 Please review the Department's regulation at 86 III.
 Adm.
-Code 130.310, regarding the appropriate tax rates for food, drugs, medicines and medical appliances.
+Code 130.310, regarding the appropriate tax rates for food, soft drinks and candy.
 As you can see from the regulation, food that is to be consumed off the premises where it is sold (other than alcoholic beverages, soft drinks, and food that has been prepared for immediate consumption) is taxed at the rate of 1% plus applicable local taxes.
 Food is defined as any solid, liquid, powder or item intended by the seller primarily for human internal consumption, whether simple, compound or mixed, including foods such as condiments, spices, seasonings, vitamins, bottled water and ice.
+Products that do not meet the appropriate definition of food or that are food prepared by the vendor for immediate consumption, are taxable at the higher State sales tax rate of 6.25% plus applicable local taxes.